joladev/variadic.me/posts/2013-10-15-share-state-between-controllers-in-angularjs.markdown

 title: Share state between controllers in AngularJS
 date: Oct 15, 2013
 tags: javascript, angularjs
-description: Share state between controllers in AngularJS using a State Service.
+description: Share state between controllers in AngularJS using a state service.
 ---

 _Edit: Got some nice input from Reddit and added a simplified version which covers most cases to the bottom of the article._